 Instructional Assistant Professor

-I am an Instructional Assistant Professor in the Liberal Studies Program at the University of Houston (Tier One Research University).
+I am an Instructional Assistant Professor in the Liberal Studies Program at University of Houston (Tier One Research University).
 I specialize in philosophy of mathematics (especially, set theory and mereology) and ethical theories.
-I work primarily on set-theory and mereology, including their historical developments (especially in the Kantian tradition).
-I have also interests in normativity.
+I work primarily on set-theory and mereology, including a defense of Kantian intuitionism.
+I also have interests in normativity.

-I have taught courses for undergraduates and graduates in logic (including critical reasoning), ethics and applied ethics, history of philosophy (especially the modern), among others.
+I have taught courses for undergraduates and graduates in logic (including critical reasoning), philosophy of mathematics, ethics and applied ethics, history of philosophy (especially the modern), among others.